Mortgage

 20236.82%7.79%6.09%

 Source: LendingTree analysis of Federal Reserve of St. Louis data.
-Note: 2024 data is as of the week ending Sept.
-12.
+Note: 2025 data is as of the week ending March 20.

 At $4.51 trillion, 2021 saw the largest annual origination volume in any year for which we have data.
 Historically low rates that year meant that borrowers could take out bigger loans for similar monthly payments, and it also drew many people to refinance their existing mortgages.

-annual mortgage originations
+Annual mortgage originations ($ trillions).

-distribution of mortgage originations
+Distribution of mortgage originations.

-The average purchase price for a home in the U.S. is $501,700 as of the second quarter of 2024.
+The average purchase price for a home in the U.S. is $510,300 as of Q4 2024.

 Driven largely by lower mortgage rates, home prices rose dramatically after the start of the pandemic.
-Despite initially dipping from an average of $383,000 in the first quarter of 2020 to $374,500 in the second quarter, prices climbed to a record high of $552,600 in the fourth quarter of 2022 — an increase of $169,600, or 44.3%, from the first quarter of 2020.
+Despite initially dipping from an average of $383,000 in Q1 2020 to $371,100 in Q2 2020, prices climbed to a record high of $525,100 in Q2 2022 — an increase of $142,100, or 37.1%, from Q1 2020.

-average sales price of homes
+Average sales price of homes.

 Number of new foreclosures